 Meeting My Eventual Second Wife

-I was really thankful for having good helpful friends and celebrated the Christmas season by buying them gifts.
-My boss J.D. received a Thai picture and Rick a Cleveland Browns jacket.
+I was grateful for having good helpful friends and celebrated the Christmas season by buying them gifts.
+My boss J.D. received a Thai painting and Rick a Cleveland Browns jacket.
 Harry and Kelly were also good friends and I treated them at a seafood restaurant on the occasion of their birthdays.

 After I returned to my apartment late in the evening, I received the best gift of all.
 There was a letter from Miss Yang in Philadelphia.
 I cannot remember if she had answered my ad in the Chinese newspaper or whether her letter was in response to my answering her ad.
 Anyhow, Miss Yang or Danielle was very happy to know me and wanted to meet in Philadelphia on Saturday, January 2, 1993.